tunks/scala-scratchpad/category-theory/monad-transformers/README.md

 *January 24, 2014*

-Monad transformers are useful for nesting different types of monads for use within a single for comprehension.
+Monad transformers are useful for enabling interaction between different types of monads by "nesting" them into a higher-level monadic abstraction.

 Before we get there, let's define a couple types of monads.